Evidence of Impact for Child Care Subsidies

 The most rigorous research studies show that receipt of child care subsidy and greater state subsidy spending per child:

 Increases enrollment in formal child care settings

-- A 10% increase in Child Care and Development Fund subsidy expenditures led to a 0.7% increase in the employment of low-income mothers
+- A 10% increase in Child Care and Development Fund subsidy expenditures led to a 0.7% increase in mothers’ employment rate

-- A $1000 increase in state subsidy spending per low-income child led to a 3 to 4 percentage point increase in the likelihood of maternal employment
+- $1,000 higher annual state subsidy spending per low-income child led to a 3.5 percentage point increase in the likelihood of maternal employment

 Visit the Clearinghouse for the comprehensive evidence review on Child Care Subsidies.